 Toys Toys Toys!

 Action City has their line-up of high-end collectables by Chinese maker Hot Toys.
 These limited figures are all available for purchase at the show via order, while stocks last.
-Beast Kingdom too had their full line up of Taiwanese collectable toys featuring characters across the Marvel, Harry potter and Warner brothers movie series.
+Moreover, Beast Kingdom too had their full line up of Taiwanese collectable toys featuring characters across the Marvel, Harry potter and Warner brothers movie series.

 The pop-fun section too is dominated by the World Snack booth, offering several rare East Asian food goodies otherwise not regularly found in Singapore.
 STGCC this year is also one of the few times where you can find really good bargain toy buys, with sale items going below usual retail prices.
 This is unlike previous STGCC saw almost all major booth retailing items at over-priced cut-throat prices.